 Oh, Belize: you were beautiful, you were home to one of our favorite tours to date, and you were very expensive for your region.
 Traveling Belize on a budget is no picnic compared to its neighboring countries!

 Even with forewarning, however, the high prices in Belize came as a bit of a shock after a little over six weeks in Mexico–and as a result, we severely limited our excursions there.

-Lodging: $534.48 for 12 nights, average of $44.54/night
+Total: $534.48 for 12 nights, an average of $44.54/night.

-We stayed one private room in a hostel in Placencia for $54.50/night and a room at a budget hotel with air conditioning and an ensuite bathroom in San Ignacio for $34.58/night.
+We stayed in one private room in a hostel in Placencia for $54.50/night and a room at a budget hotel with air conditioning and an ensuite bathroom in San Ignacio for $34.58/night.

-Where We Stayed in Belize:
+Where We Stayed in Belize

-The bad: No a/c, the smallest room we’ve ever stayed in (and that’s saying something!), and shared bathrooms that required us to walk outside, down a flight of stairs and to the back of the property to access them.
+The bad: No a/c, the smallest room we’ve ever stayed in (and that’s saying something!), and shared bathrooms that required us to walk outside, down a flight of stairs, and to the back of the property to access them.

 Our verdict?
 Just like Placencia, the Sailfish Resort was nice enough in some areas, but too expensive ($54.50/night USD for a private room) for what it was.

-San Ignacio: Acropolis Maya Hotel — For the most part, The Acropolis Maya Hotel was exactly what we would expect of a budget hotel: clean but not luxurious and in a decent location.
+Acropolis Maya Hotel — For the most part, The Acropolis Maya Hotel was exactly what we would expect of a budget hotel: clean but not luxurious and in a decent location.

 We were able to negotiate the cost down some due to the confusion, but it left a very bad taste in our mouth when we left.

 We only used two rounds of transportation while in Belize: a bus from Belize City (where we arrived from Mexico) to Placencia, and one from Placencia to San Ignacio.

-We were able to walk everywhere that we needed to go in both destinations, which was a bit of a relief for our Belize travel budget.
+We were able to walk everywhere that we needed to go to in both destinations, which was a bit of a relief for our Belize travel budget.

 Food was very pricey in both Placencia and San Ignacio, though slightly more so in Placencia.

 We did find some delicious street food near the outdoor market in San Ignacio, which offered much better value than traditional restaurants.